guillermohernandez/frontend-intermediate-textbook/Prework.md

 ## Codecademy
 [Codecademy](https://www.codecademy.com/) is a great resource for learning the syntax of different popular laguages, as well as familiarizing yourself with important tools.
 Make an account and get started coding now.
 Do a little bit every day and pace yourself.
 If you pass a lesson and don't fully understand why, that is fine for now.
 Your understanding will be cemented in later lessons.
 Just get through them all.

-For your prework you are to complete:
+For your prework (**work done before class starts**) you are to do:

 ### 1. [Learn the Command Line](https://www.codecademy.com/courses/learn-the-command-line)
-Complete this course 100%.
 Without these skills you will fall behind not only in class, but in any developer position anywhere.
+Complete the `Navigation` and `Manipulation` lessons.
 ### 2. [Javacript](https://www.codecademy.com/tracks/javascript)
 Your future bread and butter. **Complete all lessons before `Objects I`**